Why choose this course

 Mobile communications provide terrestrial coverage in densely populated areas, while satellite communications enable wireless communication in regions where mobile networking is less cost-effective.

-Our MSc in Mobile and Satellite Communications will give you an in-depth understanding of the engineering aspects of these important contemporary technologies and their exciting future.
+Our MSc will give you an in-depth understanding of the engineering aspects of these important contemporary technologies and their exciting future.

 With valuable links to major satellite manufacturers, operators and service providers, we’re proud to be a major hub for the latest research in communications technology.

-Surrey’s also home to the internationally recognised 5G Innovation Centre (5GIC).
-Founded by major contributors to the UK’s mobile industry, the centre explores the creation of mobile communications and wireless technology that meets the needs of an increasingly digital world.
+Surrey’s also home to the internationally recognised 5G/6G Innovation Centre (5G/6GIC).
+Founded by major contributors to the UK’s mobile industry, its purpose is to explore the creation of mobile communications and wireless technology that meets the needs of an increasingly digital world.

 Technical characteristics of the pathway

-Our course explores the importance of mobile telephones, mobile data communications and satellite communications as complementary technologies.
+Our MSc explores the importance of mobile telephones, mobile data communications and satellite communications as complementary technologies.

-You’ll gain a detailed knowledge of both the fundamentals and advanced concepts involved in communications and 3G, 4G and 5G mobile technology, satellite communications and networking.
+You’ll gain a detailed knowledge of both the fundamentals and advanced concepts involved in communications and 3G, 4G, 5G and 6G mobile technology, satellite communications and networking.

 The course material is complemented by study in areas such as mobile applications and web services, mobile app software development, RF design, the ‘internet of things’ and network management.

-Teaching materials and projects are closely aligned with research being completed by the Institute for Communication Systems.
+Teaching materials and projects are closely aligned with research being completed by the Institute for Communication Systems (ICS).

-Surrey’s ICS has a long-standing history of more than 25 years' research experience in land mobile satellite communications.
-More recently, the Institute became home to the 5G Innovation Centre (5GIC), a facility with more than £80 million worth of investment from government and industry.
-5GIC was set up for tomorrow’s connected society and digital economy.
+Surrey’s ICS has a long-standing history of more than 25 years of research experience in land mobile satellite communications.
+The Institute is home to the 5G/6G Innovation Centre, a facility with more than £80 million worth of investment from government and industry.
+This was set up for tomorrow’s connected society and digital economy.

 MSc - Institution of Engineering and Technology (IET).